 SiriusXM PresentsTodd Rundgren: The Individualist Tour

-A Wizard, a True Star.
-The title of Todd Rundgren’s 1973 solo album aptly sums up the contributions of this multifaceted artist to state-of-the-art music.
-As a songwriter, video pioneer, producer, recording artist, computer software developer, conceptualist, and interactive artist (redesignated TR-i), Rundgren has made a lasting impact on the form and content of popular music.
+A Wizard, a True Star: The title of Todd Rundgren’s 1973 solo album aptly sums up the contributions of this multifaceted artist.
+As a songwriter, video pioneer, producer, recording artist, computer software developer, conceptualist, and interactive artist, Rundgren has made a lasting impact on the form and content of popular music.

-In 2012, Rundgren performed A Wizard a True Star in concert in its entirety for the first time, and last year did the same with a double bill: Todd & Healing.
-He has toured with Ringo Starr as an erstwhile member of the All-Starr Band since 1989, and continues to perform with symphony orchestras domestically and internationally.
-His latest studio album, White Knight, was released in May 2018, and this past spring he toured North America with original Utopians Kasim Sulton and Willie Wilcox for the first time in 33 years.
-His long-awaited autobiography, The Individualist, will be in stores December 21.
-He embarks on the world’s first hybrid concert/book tour in April/May 2019, highlighting music across his 50-year career.
+In 2012, Rundgren performed A Wizard, a True Star in concert in its entirety for the first time.
+He has toured as an erstwhile member Ringo Starr and His All-Starr Band since 1989, and he continues to perform with symphony orchestras domestically and internationally.
+His latest studio album, White Knight, was released in May 2017.
+That same year, on successive weekends, he was awarded honorary doctorates from Berklee College of Music and DePauw University.
+In 2018, he toured North America with original Utopia members Kasim Sulton and Willie Wilcox for the first time in 33 years.
+His long-awaited autobiography, The Individualist, was released last December, and in April 2019 he embarked on a hybrid concert and book tour, highlighting music spanning his 50-year career.

 Rundgren also performs at the Berklee Performance Center on Saturday, April 20, at 8:00 p.m.